cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Supports WooCommerce Product Bundles
 * Supports WooCommerce Dynamic Pricing & Discounts from RightPress
 * Supports WC Fields Factory
+* Supports Table Rate Shipping for WooCommerce from Bolder Elements
+* Supports usage of the All In One SEO pack title and description attributes

 === Channels ===
 * Custom feeds